sudnyeshtalekar/bulk-emailer/README.md

 # bulk-emailer
-A python script to send bulk emails from a csv mail-id file
+A python script to send bulk emails exporting from a csv mail-id file